vikrant-d1/fullstack-interview-resources/interview_challenges.md

 98. Create a function to prevent clickjacking attacks using X-Frame-Options headers.
 99. Implement a function to protect against cross-site request forgery (CSRF) attacks.
 100. Write a function to detect and prevent security vulnerabilities in third-party libraries and dependencies.

+**Advanced Algorithm Challenges:**

+1. **Longest Substring Without Repeating Characters:** Write a function to find the longest substring without repeating characters in a given string.

+2. **Sudoku Solver:** Create a program that can solve a Sudoku puzzle.

+3. **A* Pathfinding Algorithm:** Implement the A* pathfinding algorithm to find the shortest path in a grid.

+4. **Knapsack Problem:** Solve the 0/1 Knapsack problem using dynamic programming.

+5. **Traveling Salesman Problem:** Create an algorithm to find the shortest route that visits a set of cities and returns to the starting city.

+6. **Conway's Game of Life:** Implement Conway's Game of Life, a cellular automaton simulation.

+7. **Optimal Change:** Write a function to calculate the optimal way to make change for a given amount of money using the fewest coins.

+8. **Graph Traversal:** Create a function to perform depth-first search (DFS) and breadth-first search (BFS) on a graph.

+9. **Big Integer Arithmetic:** Implement arithmetic operations for big integers (numbers larger than JavaScript's Number type).

+10. **Heap Implementation:** Write a class to create and manipulate a binary heap (min-heap or max-heap).

+**Advanced Data Structures:**

+11. **Trie Implementation:** Create a trie data structure for efficient string search and autocomplete.

+12. **Bloom Filter:** Implement a Bloom filter, a probabilistic data structure for membership testing.

+13. **Red-Black Tree:** Implement a Red-Black Tree and perform insertions, deletions, and searches.

+14. **LRU Cache:** Create an LRU (Least Recently Used) cache with a fixed size.

+15. **Suffix Tree:** Implement a suffix tree, a data structure for efficient substring searches.

+16. **Skip List:** Create a skip list data structure for fast search and insert operations.

+17. **Fenwick Tree (Binary Indexed Tree):** Implement a Fenwick Tree for efficient range sum queries.

+18. **B-Tree:** Create a B-tree data structure and implement insertion, deletion, and search operations.

+19. **Priority Queue:** Implement a priority queue data structure using a binary heap or other techniques.

+20. **Bloom Filter Set Operations:** Extend the Bloom filter to perform set operations (union, intersection, etc.).

+**Concurrency and Parallelism:**

+21. **Web Workers:** Use Web Workers to parallelize a time-consuming task in a web application.

+22. **Async/Await Parallel Processing:** Implement parallel processing of asynchronous tasks using async/await.

+23. **Shared Memory and Atomics:** Create a multi-threaded JavaScript program using shared memory and atomic operations.

+24. **Race Conditions Handling:** Write code to handle and prevent race conditions in a concurrent environment.

+25. **Parallel MapReduce:** Implement a parallel MapReduce framework for distributed processing.

+26. **Asynchronous Generators:** Use asynchronous generators to process a large dataset without loading it all into memory.

+27. **Task Scheduling:** Create a task scheduler that can execute tasks in a specific order or with dependencies.

+28. **Rate Limiting:** Implement a rate-limiting mechanism to control how often a function or API can be called.

+29. **Parallel Merge Sort:** Write a parallel merge sort algorithm to sort large arrays more efficiently.

+30. **Deadlock Detection:** Create a program to detect and handle deadlocks in a concurrent system.

+**Security Challenges:**

+31. **Cross-Site Scripting (XSS) Challenge:** Try to exploit and then protect against XSS vulnerabilities in a web application.

+32. **SQL Injection Challenge:** Attempt to exploit and then secure a vulnerable SQL query in a web application.

+33. **Secure Session Management:** Create a secure session management system with proper session handling, validation, and encryption.

+34. **JWT Token Security:** Test the security of a JSON Web Token (JWT) implementation and implement best practices.

+35. **CORS Bypass:** Try to bypass Cross-Origin Resource Sharing (CORS) restrictions and then secure the application.

+36. **Password Cracking:** Implement a program to crack hashed passwords and then discuss password security best practices.

+37. **Authentication Bypass:** Attempt to bypass authentication mechanisms in a web application and discuss mitigation techniques.

+38. **Security Headers Implementation:** Configure and test various security headers, such as Content Security Policy (CSP) and HTTP Strict Transport Security (HSTS).

+39. **Secure API Authentication:** Create a secure API authentication system using OAuth 2.0 or OpenID Connect.

+40. **Buffer Overflow Challenge:** Attempt to exploit a buffer overflow vulnerability in a simple C program and discuss buffer overflow prevention.